GitMirroring/gnuboot/site/docs/bsd/openbsd.md

 Not working.
-You can modify the above procedure (installation w/o encryption) to install OpenBSD using full disk encryption, and it appears to work, except that it's not yet clear how to actually *boot* an OpenBSD+FDE installation using osboot+Grub2.
+You can modify the above procedure (installation w/o encryption) to install OpenBSD using full disk encryption, and it appears to work, except that it's not yet clear how to actually *boot* an OpenBSD+FDE installation using Libreboot+Grub2.
 If you get it working, please let us know.

 If booting in text mode (framebuffer mode might also work), it might be possible to chainload the OpenBSD or LibertyBSD bootloader from the MBR section on the internal storage device.
 This way, it would be possible to boot with an encrypted OpenBSD or LibertyBSD installation.
-Please let us know (contact details are on the osboot homepage) if you get it working this way.
+Please let us know (contact details are on the Libreboot homepage) if you get it working this way.

 Alternatively, it would be good to port OpenBSD either natively as a